The Formation of Supermassive Black Holes from Population III.1 Seeds. I. Cosmic Formation Histories and Clustering Properties: Methods

 From the simulation outputs, we identify halos that form Pop III.1 stars by looking for minihalos with masses just crossing a threshold of $10^{6}\:M_{\odot}$, which are also isolated from any other existing minihalos (i.e., that may host Pop III.1, Pop III.2 or Pop II sources) by a proper distance of $d_{\rm iso}$.
 This assumption of a constant threshold halo mass of $10^6\:M_\odot$ is motivated first by its simplicity.
 The masses of the dark matter halos of the $\sim$100 Pop III stars studied in the simulations of Hirano et al. (2014), have a fairly narrow mass distribution around $\sim 3\times 10^5\:M_\odot$.
 However, the effect of coherent relative streaming velocities between dark matter and gas (Tseliakhovich \& Hirata 2010) have been shown to delay Pop III star formation, i.e., increasing the required halo mass by about a factor of three (Greif et al. 2011b), which was not allowed for in the study of Hirano et al. (2014).
 Given these considerations, we regard the choice of a constant threshold mass of $10^6\:M_\odot$ as a reasonable first approximation.
+However, we have also explored the effects of varying this choice of threshold mass up to values of $4\times10^{6}\:M_\odot$, which, as we describe below, only have very minor effects on our main results.

-Then, we consider values of $d_{\rm iso} = 10, 20, 30, 50, 100, 300$~kpc, with this being the main parameter that we explore in this model of SMBH formation from Pop III.1 sources.
+On the other hand, the main parameter that we explore in this model of SMBH formation from Pop III.1 sources is the isolation distance, $d_{\rm iso}$, with values of $d_{\rm iso} = 10, 20, 30, 50, 100, 300$~kpc being considered.

+Once halos have been tagged as being Pop III.1 sources we then track their subsequent evolution.
+First, for the next period of time, $t_{*f}$, they are considered to be ``Pop III.1 Stars'', which includes the protostellar accretion phase and any additional period of stellar evolution.
+We examine specific choices of $t_{*f}=10$, 30 and 100~Myr.
+For $10^5\:M_\odot$ stars that have negligible post accretion lifetimes, i.e., if accreting right up to the point of GRRI, this corresponds to average accretion rates in the range $10^{-3}$ to $10^{-2}\:M_\odot\:{\rm yr}^{-1}$, which are typical values expected for such sources (e.g., Tan \& McKee 2004; Tan et al. 2010; see also the pre-feedback accretion rates in the simulations of Hirano et al. 2014).